 There are many ways an agency can provide an interpreter.
 The choice of how the agency will handle your request is made by the agency.
-The agency may offer a staff interpreter, a bilingual staff person, use a special telephone interpretation service or the agency may hire an interpreter from a private interpretation programs.
+The agency may offer a staff interpreter, a bilingual staff person, use a special telephone interpretation service, or hire an interpreter from a private interpretation program.

 Most of the agencies of the Maryland state government are required to translate vital documents into many languages.

 When must state agencies provide you with translation?